-Subarachnoid hemorrhage risk may be lowered by treatment of hypertension, avoidance of alcohol and tobacco, and a diet rich in fiber.
+Prevention of subarachnoid hemorrhage includes treatment of hypertension, avoidance of alcohol and tobacco, and a diet rich in fiber.
 In patients with first degree relatives with a history of subarachnoid hemorrhage or history of subarachnoid hemorrhage it is reasonable to offer noninvasive screening for undiagnosed or late regrowth of an aneurysm.
-Immediately after an aneurysm is secured by clipping or coiling, follow-up imaging is useful in detecting remnants or recurrence of an aneurysm that may require further management (22).
+Immediately after an aneurysm is secured by clipping or coiling, follow-up imaging is useful in detecting remnants or recurrence of an aneurysm that may require further management (25).

 Low dose aspirin is recommended throughout pregnancy starting from the second trimester (11).
-The number needed to treat (NNT) to prevent 1 case of eclampsia was 68 overall, though by separating out just high-risk women, the NNT dropped to 18 (31).
-Magnesium sulfate was shown to be superior to placebo or phenytoin at preventing seizures in women with preeclampsia (76; 21; 78).
+The number needed to treat (NNT) to prevent 1 case of eclampsia was 68 overall, though by separating out just high-risk women, the NNT dropped to 18 (34).
+Magnesium sulfate is superior to placebo or phenytoin at preventing seizures in women with preeclampsia (82; 24; 84).
 In a comparison study of women with severe preeclampsia, magnesium sulfate was more effective for seizure prophylaxis than nimodipine (12).
-The role of prophylactic magnesium sulfate in mild preeclampsia remains unclear (75; 95).
+The role of prophylactic magnesium sulfate in mild preeclampsia remains unclear (81; 102).

 • Focal neurologic symptoms suggest ischemic or hemorrhagic stroke, tumor, abscess, or encephalitis.